 The following article is a guest post by Attorney C. Jaye Berger.

-Organizing and coordinating these repair projects requires a lot of time, energy and funding.
-These projects also require a lot of planning in advance.
-Let’s say a building has leaks on the roof and cracks in various locations.
-The building will need to first retain engineers to survey the building and the work that needs to be done.
-Plans and specifications will need to be drawn and bids will need to be obtained from contractors for pricing.
-The plans will need to be filed with the New York City Department of Buildings and approved.
-Even after all of this work is done to prepare in advance, it is commonplace to find “hidden conditions” requiring additional work and money that are not yet in the plans or the budget.
-Therefore, whatever money is allocated for the project, there must be additional money set aside for these contingencies.
-Some buildings need to refinance their mortgages to obtain funds.
-In those instances, the advance planning can occur over a couple of years.
-This is why sometimes we see buildings in obvious need of repair and wonder why no work has been done.
-The answer may be that the owner is still trying to arrange for the financing.
-However, that is not really an excuse.
+Organizing and coordinating these repair projects requires a lot of time, energy, and funding.
+In order to run smoothly, exterior work also requires a lot of planning in advance.
+Let’s say a building has leaks on the roof and cracks in various other locations.
+The building will need to first retain engineers to survey the building and ascertain the extent and scope of the work that needs to be done.
+In addition to a contract, plans and specifications will need to be drawn up, and bids will need to be obtained from contractors for pricing.
+The final plans will also need to be approved by and filed with the New York City Department of Buildings before work can legally commence.

 Copyright © 2020.
 C. Jaye Berger, Esq., Law Offices C. Jaye Berger, is an attorney in Manhattan with offices at 110 E. 59th St., 22nd Fl., New York, New York 10022, (212) 753-2080.
 She focuses on the areas of real estate and construction law and litigation.
 Her clients include owners, developers, contractors, architects, engineers, interior designers, co-op buildings, condos, shareholders, unit owners and insurance companies.